autosportlabs/OBD2CAN/README.md

 =======

-The technical artifacts provided in this project is covered in a modified version of the Creative Commons BY-SA license - see the LICENESE file for the full text.
+The technical artifacts provided in this project is covered in a modified version of the Creative Commons BY-SA license - see the LICENSE file for the full text.

 MORE INFO: